-(1) The amounts shown represent the change in present values of the Pension Plan benefits.
+1) The amounts shown represent the change in present values of the Pension Plan benefits in 2013 and 2014.
 St. Joe discontinued its nonqualified deferred capital accumulation plan effective December 30, 2011 and froze the Pension Plan, effective March 27, 2013.
+As of December 31, 2015, the pension plan assets were distributed.
 The changes in pension values shown reflect the changes in the present value of pension benefits from one year end to the next.
 Factors affecting the changes in present values include the impact of the value of benefits earned in the current year, the growth in the value of benefits earned in prior years due to the passage of time and the impact of changes in assumptions.
-This present value calculation is based on actuarial assumptions and discounting and is not a direct reflection of the change in each participant's actual account balance in the Pension Plan during the year.
+This present value calculation was based on actuarial assumptions and discounting and was not a direct reflection of the change in each participant's actual account balance in the Pension Plan during the year.